damianhakert/damianhakert.github.io/source/about/index.md

 ### _2015: Y Combinator_

-In the very start of 2015, almost the entire GitLab B.V. team flew over to Silicon Valley to [participate in Y Combinator].
+In the very start of 2015, almost the entire GitLab Inc. team flew over to Silicon Valley to [participate in Y Combinator].

 At this point, over 800 people worldwide have [contributed to GitLab] and more